Public Spaces Protection Orders

 Education and enforcement of PSPOs in Gloucester is carried out by the Council, Police and our partner agencies.
 For example, we work closely with Gloucester CitySafe whose City Protection Officers patrol the City centre.

 Multi-agency information, local intelligence and ASB and crime reports will be used to direct our engagement with individuals, the education and enforcement of the PSPO.
-For PSPOs to work successfully, we rely on members of the public reporting issues that they see.
+For PSPOs to work successfully, we rely on members of the public, City centre businesses and partner agencies reporting issues that they see.

 Breaches of PSPOs should be reported to: